evanx/redex/README.md

 ## Configuration

-Each processor is configured via a YAML file in the Redix `configDir`
+Each processor is configured via a YAML file in the Redix `configDir.`

-The naming convention of the processor e.g. `FileImporter.default` is: its class, dot, its distinguishing name.
+The naming convention of the processor is a colon notation e.g. `builtin:FileImporter:default.`

+This is the module, JavaScript class, and its distinguishing instance name.

+The "module" enables custom and third-party processors e.g. a `myredix:FancyProcessor` where `myredix` is an `npm` module which exports a `FancyProcessor` class.

-This allows multiple instances of the same processor class, configured for different purposes.
+The distinguishing name enables multiple instances of the same processor class, configured for different purposes.

 ## Examples